open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opampbridgespecsecuritycontextselinuxoptions">seLinuxOptions</a></b></td>
         <td>object</td>
         <td>
           The SELinux context to be applied to the container.
 If unspecified, the container runtime will allocate a random SELinux context for each container.
-May also be set in PodSecurityContext.
-If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
-Note that this field cannot be set when spec.os.name is windows.<br/>
+May also be set in PodSecurityContext.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opampbridgespecsecuritycontextseccompprofile">seccompProfile</a></b></td>
         <td>object</td>
         <td>
           The seccomp options to use by this container.
-If seccomp options are provided at both the pod & container level, the container options override the pod options.
-Note that this field cannot be set when spec.os.name is windows.<br/>
+If seccomp options are provided at both the pod & container level, the container options override the pod options.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opampbridgespecsecuritycontextwindowsoptions">windowsOptions</a></b></td>
         <td>object</td>
         <td>
           The Windows specific settings applied to all containers.
-If unspecified, the options from the PodSecurityContext will be used.
-If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
-Note that this field cannot be set when spec.os.name is linux.<br/>
+If unspecified, the options from the PodSecurityContext will be used.<br/>
         </td>
         <td>false</td>
       </tr></tbody>